 Dr. Parker explains that even though some people might not feel it’s a problem, anyone who experiences heartburn regularly should see a doctor.

-“The disease typically progresses if uncontrolled or if habits haven’t changed,” he says.
+“The disease typically progresses if uncontrolled or habits haven’t changed,” he says.

 Although over-the-counter medicines might help temporarily, a doctor can prescribe medicine for more long-term relief.

-“They’ll start out with a daily acid blocker,” Dr. Parker says.
-“Once it gets worse, they’ll do it twice a day, sometimes they’ll go to stronger medication.
+“They’ll start with a daily acid blocker,” Dr. Parker says.
+“Once it gets worse, they’ll do it twice a day; sometimes they’ll go to stronger medication.

-If a patient’s GERD symptoms aren’t controlled with medicine, or if they’re at the point where they need to take medicine multiple times a day, they may be a candidate for surgery involving the Linx Reflux Management System.
-Linx is a magnetic band of beads surgically placed around the esophagus to help reduce symptoms of GERD.
+If a patient’s GERD symptoms aren’t effectively controlled with medicine, they may be a candidate for a treatment called the LINX Reflux Management System.
+LINX is a magnetic band of beads surgically placed around the esophagus to help reduce symptoms of GERD.

-Dr. Parker performs this minor outpatient procedure which, he shares, can be easily reversed if needed.
+Dr. Parker performs the LINX procedure, which, he shares, can be easily reversed if needed.

-GERD is uncomfortable, and it’s more than an annoyance.
-Serious complications can follow if it’s left untreated.
+GERD is uncomfortable, and sometimes it’s more than an annoyance.
+If the reflux is consistent and left untreated, it can cause damage to the esophagus.
 With treatments ranging from medication to minor procedures, Dr. Parker encourages those with regular heartburn to see their primary care doctor.

-“It’s not something that people have to live with,” he says.
+“It’s not something people have to live with,” he says.